mauckc/headpose/README.md

 *python/*  the code.

-*models/*  ontains the models used in this example we use Facial Landmark detection 68 points.
+*models/*  contains the models used in this example we use Facial Landmark detection 68 points.
            *one must download shape_detector_68_facial_landmarks.dat because it is too large a file to host here.

 *media/*  contains images and video.